Bridge indices of spatial graphs and diagram colorings

 We now provide a lower bound for the bridge index of vertex sums of spatial graphs (recall \autoref{sec:graphs}) in terms of quandles, which will be useful to us in \autoref{sec:examples}.
 The argument is based on \cite{clark2016quandle}.
 The key is the existence of quandles called \textit{homogeneous quandles}, which have the property that for any quandle elements $x,y,$ there is an automorphism $h$ such that $h(x)=y.$ Note that the map $f_y$ sending $x$ to $x\triangleright y$ in the second axiom of \autoref{def:quandle} is an example of an automorphism by the way the axiom is stated.
 The reader can check from the table before \autoref{def:nquandle} that the Alexander quandle of order four is homogeneous.

-\begin{proposition} Let $X$ be a homegeneous $n$-quandle, and $G\#_n G'$ be the $n$-valent vertex sum of spatial graphs $G$ and $G'$.
+\begin{proposition} Let $X$ be a homogeneous $n$-quandle, and $G\#_n G'$ be the $n$-valent vertex sum of spatial graphs $G$ and $G'$.
 Then Thus, we achieve the lower bound \end{proposition}

-\begin{proof} The number of colorings where a fixed color $x$ is assigned to the strands adjacent to a vertex $v$ is precisely $Col_X(G)/|X|$.
-To see this, observe that the number of colorings $Col_X(G)=\sum_y Col_X(G,y)$, where $Col_X(G,y)$ denotes the number of colorings such that the strands near $v$ get the label $y$.
-We can get another coloring in which the strands adjacent to $v$ are colored $z\neq y$ by applying an automorphism $h$ such that $h(y)=z,$ which exists by the homogeneity assumption.
+\begin{proof} The number of colorings where a fixed color $x$ is assigned to the arcs adjacent to a vertex $v$ is precisely $Col_X(G)/|X|$.
+To see this, observe that the number of colorings $Col_X(G)=\sum_y Col_X(G,y)$, where $Col_X(G,y)$ denotes the number of colorings such that the arcs near $v$ get the label $y$.
+We can get another coloring in which the arcs adjacent to $v$ are colored $z\neq y$ by applying an automorphism $h$ such that $h(y)=z,$ which exists by the homogeneity assumption.
 Thus, $Col_X(G)=|X|Col_X(G,y)$.

 Now we consider the vertices of $G$ and $G'$ that we will do the vertex sum along.
 For any fixed coloring of $G$, we look at the coloring at the vertex; call it $x$.
 Then there are $\frac{1}{|X|}Col_X(G')$ colorings for $G'$ that have the coloring $x$ at the vertex to match up with $G$.
 Therefore, $Col_X(G\#_n G')= \frac{1}{|X|}Col_X(G)\cdot Col_X(G')$.
 The stated inequality comes from combining this equation with the result of \autoref{prop:color} and simplifying. \end{proof}